-- b.
-A shown a c.
-A - a.
-Are the implementation plans of the state's large/largest operators(s) being reviewed annually to ensure they are completing full cycle of the IMP process? - b.
-Are states verifying with operators any plastic pipe and components that have shown a record of defects/leaks and mitigating those through DIMP plan? - c.
-Are the states verifying operators are including low pressure distribution systems in their threat analysis?
+- Are the implementation plans of the state's large/largest operators(s) being reviewed annually to ensure they are completing full cycle of the IMP process? - Are states verifying with operators any plastic pipe and components that have shown a record of defects/leaks and mitigating those through DIMP plan? - Are the states verifying operators are including low pressure distribution systems in their threat analysis?